Sauli Väisänen

 Väisänen made his international debut for Finland in October 2016, at the age of 22.
-He appeared in 5 out of 10 of Finland's UEFA Euro 2020 qualification matches and helped Finland national team for the first time reach European Football Championship tournament's group stage.
+He appeared in 5 out of 10 of Finland's UEFA Euro 2020 qualification matches and helped Finland national team for the first time to reach the European Football Championship tournament's group stage.

 Club career

 Honka

 Väisänen made his first team debut during season 2013, in a match against KuPS.
 He was known as a crucial part of the Honka reserve team Pallohonka.

 AIK

 In summer 2014 Väisänen joined AIK.
 He spent 4 seasons in the club.
 During season 2015 he was loaned to HIFK.

 SPAL and loan to Crotone

 Väisänen made his Seria A debut on 20 August 2017 in a match against Lazio.
 He was loaned to Crotone for season 2018–19.

 Chievo

-On 24 August 2019, Väisänen signed to Serie B club Chievo a deal.
+On 24 August 2019, Väisänen signed a deal with Serie B club Chievo.
 He made his debut in Chievo in a 1–1 home tie with Empoli on 30 August 2019.